Contact & Staff

 Loui Othman '21

-My name is Loui Othman 2021, I am a rising sophomore and a potential biology major.
+My name is Loui Othman 2021, I am a rising senior, a Biology major, and a Neuroscience minor.
 I came all the way from Palestine.
-I am a dual citizen of the US and Palestine; I went to a Quaker school for high school and I did the International Baccalaureate program.
-Ask me about rugby, Palestine-Israel conflict, Quaker affairs office, pre-med, science and anime.
-Russ is my favorite artist this year.
-I also tutor Arabic in Haverford, I am an intern at the office of Quaker affairs, and the head of Students for Justice in Palestine.
-I am volunteering at a hospital this summer and doing biology research before coming back to ISO.
+I am a dual citizen of the US and Palestine; I went to a Quaker school for high school and I completed the International Baccalaureate program.
+Ask me about the Middle East North Africa Club, International Student Association Club, Quaker affairs office, doing biology research, pre-med, science, and series recommendations.
+I mostly listen to Pop and EDM but I always try different music styles so please feel free to tell me more about your music taste.
+I also tutor Arabic in Haverford, I am an intern at the office of Quaker affairs, and one of the Heads of MENA and Co-Head of ISA.
+I am doing Microbial Evolution and Ecology research this summer and during the year.
 I am super excited to meet all of you guys.

 Monday-Friday: 9 a.m.–5 p.m.